-Instead, give more subtle compliments about intelligence, their sense of style, humour and kindness.
+Instead, give more subtle compliments about intelligence, their sense of style, humour, and kindness.
 It’s more genuine and doesn’t put your date on a pedestal which is a turn-off.

 5. HOW OFTEN SHOULD YOU TEXT.

-Texting morning, noon and night gives the impression of having no life and comes off eager and desperate.
+Texting morning, noon, and night gives the impression of having no life and comes off eager and desperate.
 You want to show that you can get on with life without taking up all day.

-However, not checking in gives the impression that you are not interested keeps your date wondering if you are interested.
+However, not checking in gives the impression that you are not interested and keeps your date wondering if you are interested.
 In some cases, the anxiety associated with rejection becomes too much, so they move on.
 There are so many modes of communication, and people expect to connect.
 Failure to text loses momentum and when you suddenly reappear feels like breadcrumbing.
 People who want healthy relationships want more certainty.
 So carve some time in your day to connect.

-It doesn’t matter how busy you are; even a short and sweet text to check-in is an excellent way to stay connected.
+It doesn’t matter how busy you are; even a short and sweet text to check in is an excellent way to stay connected.
 If you have time to watch TV or social media, you have time to text.

 6. SUBJECTS TO TALK ABOUT

 Remember when I said to avoid the small talk.
-Here are some great items and topics you can connect over, Podcasts, Netflix, family, siblings.
+Here are some great items and topics you can connect over, Podcasts, Netflix, family, and siblings.

 You can also ask questions like, “Tell me about the first time you ever….(insert subject), first pet, first holiday, first flight, first job.